 CEO Young out at Janus quantitative unit Intech

-(Reuters) - Janus Capital Group's Intech Investment Management unit said on Friday that Chief Executive Jennifer Young has stepped down and will be replaced by Adrian Banner, who will also continue as chief investment officer.
+Nov 30 (Reuters) - Janus Capital Group's Intech Investment Management unit said its chief executive Jennifer Young has stepped down.
+Replacing her is Adrian Banner, who will continue as its chief investment officer, Intech said.

-Intech, a quantitative investing specialist based in Florida, announced the change in a statement but gave no reason.
-A Janus executive referred questions to Intech, where executives did not respond.
+Intech, a quantitative investing specialist based in Florida, announced the change in a statement on Friday but did not give a reason for it.
+A Janus executive referred questions to Intech, where executives did not immediately respond.

-With $41.9 billion under management as of September 30, Intech accounted for about a quarter of the $158.2 billion in assets under management at Denver-based Janus (JNS.N).
+With $41.9 billion under management at September 30, Intech accounted for about a quarter of the $158.2 billion in assets under management at Denver-based Janus.

-Young joined Intech in 1999 and was named co-CEO in 2009, running the business with co-founder Robert Garvy.
-Young became chairman and sole CEO at the start of this year, according to a company biography.
-Banner joined Intech in 2002 and was named co-chief investment officer in 2009.
+Young joined Intech in 1999 and was named co-CEO in 2009.
+She became chairman and CEO at the start of this year, according to a company biography.
+Banner joined Intech in 2002 and was named co-CIO in 2009.

 In its statement, Intech said Young "will serve as a consultant to Intech in the coming months to ensure a smooth transition of responsibilities."